hughperkins/passwordbookmarklet/README.md

 ---------------

 masterpass.py is a console version, using python.
 You can use this if you dont have access to a web browser.
+It copies the password into the clipboard, without ever showing it in clear.

 The code is also easy to read and understand, so you can see how it works.

     > python masterpass.py
     Please enter domain: mydomain.com
     Please enter master password for mydomain.com:
-    Password for mydomain.com is vkxxcI88DdRzGZ4o1a
+    Password has been copied to your clipboard

 Acknowledgements
 ----------------